 Enter the Coupon Code you had copied into the box and be sure to click Apply.

 Verify that the price has changed to free before clicking 'checkout now', otherwise you WILL be charged for the purchase.

 Please note that the code is "case-sensitive" and must be entered exactly as shown.

-On some devices, we have noticed that the device seems to "remember" last month's coupon code.
+On some devices, we have noticed that the device seems to "remember" the last coupon code that was used.